The number of colleges and universities taking steps to combat coronavirus, or COVID-19, is growing significantly, it seems, by the hour.

 Pennsylvania College of Health Sciences will continue online for the rest of the semester, and the campus will be closed until further notice.

-The college closed its campus earlier this month because an individual on campus was exposed to someone who tested positive for COVID-19.
+The college closed its campus earlier in March because an individual on campus was exposed to someone who tested positive for COVID-19.

 Thaddeus Stevens College of Technology has announced it's finishing the spring semester using remote instruction and canceling the May commencement.

 Information about refunds for housing and food services, the college said, will be communicated with students by the end of the semester.